sillsdev/khmer-character-specification/specification.md

 Ahsda never occurs after a consonant cluster.

 There is only one occurence of when Ahsda is placed after a dependent vowelː ទៅ៏ ! /tɨw/ ‘go’.
-In the present day Khmer, Ahsda has never seen being used after any vowel, but if it does, it should still be rendered above the consonant.
+In the present day Khmer, Ahsda is never seen being used after any vowel, but if it does, it should still be rendered above the consonant.
 If there is an above vowel, it should be render right above the vowel above the consonant.